 OSHKOSH (NBC 26) — After 17 community feedback sessions since the end of September, the Oshkosh Area School District Board starts deliberations on a referendum question for the spring ballot.

-• OASD is asking for $195 million to fund phase two of their facilities plan.
+- OASD is recommending the school board add a $195 million referendum to the spring ballot to fund Phase 2 of their facilities plan.

 South Park Middle School is a century-old building causing several issues for teachers and staff, according to principal Joe Pitsch.